CVE Binary Tool User Manual¶

 The offline flag is used to run the CVE Bin Tool in offline mode, where no internet connection is required.
 This is useful when working in secure or isolated environments where internet access is restricted.

 When the offline flag is enabled, the tool will only use the local CVE data that has been previously downloaded and stored on the system.
-To enable offline mode, simply include the --offline flag when running the tool.
+To enable offline mode, simply include the --offline

 Note: In order to utilize this feature, it is essential to download the database beforehand.
 If the database is not downloaded, the tool will prompt an error to download the database, and the test will not be able to run.

-CVE Data Download Arguments
+CVE Data Download Arguments¶

--u {now,daily,never,latest}, –update {now,daily,never,latest}
+-u {now,daily,never,latest}, –update {now,daily,never,latest}¶

 This option controls the frequency of updates for the CVE data from the National Vulnerability Database.
 By default, the tool checks the staleness of the data with every run, and if the data is more than one day old, it gets an update from NVD.
-You may also choose to update the data now (in which case all cached data is deleted and a full new download is done) or never in which case the staleness check is not done and no update is requested.
-The now and never modes can be combined to produce alternative update schedules if daily is not the desired one.
+You may also choose to update the data now

--n {json-nvd,json-mirror,api,api2}, –nvd {json-nvd,json-mirror,api,api2}
+-n {json-nvd,json-mirror,api,api2}, –nvd {json-nvd,json-mirror,api,api2}¶

-This option selects how CVE data is downloaded from the National Vulnerability Database.
-The api option previously used the NVD CVE Retrieval API version 1.0, which is now deprecated.
-Using --nvd api will automatically switch to the --nvd api2 option.
-The api2 option uses the later NVD CVE Retrieval API version 2.0.
+option uses the NVD CVE Retrieval API version 2.0.
 The results from this API are updated as quickly as the NVD database.
 A major benefit of using this NVD API is incremental updates which basically means you won’t have to download the complete feed again in case you want the latest CVE entries from NVD.
 See the detailed guide on incremental updates for more details.

-You may also choose to update the data using json-nvd option which uses the JSON feeds available on this page.
+option which uses the JSON feeds available on this page.
 These per-year feeds are updated once per day.
 This mode was the default for CVE Binary Tool prior to the 3.0 release.

-–nvd-api-key NVD_API_KEY
+–nvd-api-key NVD_API_KEY¶

 An NVD API key allows registered users to make a greater number of requests to the API.
 At this time, the NVD API documentation) says, “The public rate limit (without an API key) is 10 requests in a rolling 60 second window; the rate limit with an API key is 100 requests in a rolling 60 second window.”